truenas/middleware/docs/userguide/freenas_storage.rst

 View Volumes
 ~~~~~~~~~~~

-If you click :menuselection:`Storage --> Volumes --> View Volumes`, you can view and further configure existing volumes, ZFS datasets, and zvols.
+If you click :menuselection:`Storage --> Volumes --> View Volumes`, you can view and further configure existing ZFS pools, datasets, and zvols.
 The example
-shown in Figure 8.1f demonstrates one ZFS volume with two datasets and one zvol.
+shown in Figure 8.1f demonstrates one ZFS pool with two datasets and one zvol.

-Buttons are provided to provide quick access to "Volume Manager", "Import Volume", "Auto Import Volume", and "View Disks".
+Buttons are provided to provide quick access to "Volume Manager", "Import Volume", "Import Disk", and "View Disks".
 If the system has multipath-capable
 hardware, an extra button will be added to "View Multipaths".

 **Figure 8.1f: Viewing Volumes**